Number of ICE detainees testing positive for the coronavirus rises as advocates say agency needs robust vaccination program

 “Vaccination for both DHS staff and detainees is essential not only for the health of both groups but also for preventing community spread and protecting all Americans,” Underwood said at the hearing.

-The Bureau of Prisons has tallied far more positive cases than ICE because the agency detains more people.
+The BOP has tallied far more positive cases than ICE because the agency detains more people.
 But advocates for immigrants say the prisons’ current caseload demonstrates the power of vaccines.

 “The Bureau of Prisons (BOP) has taken swift and effective action . . . and has emerged as a correctional leader in the pandemic,” spokesman Donald Murphy said in a statement.